Ugandan Americans: Population measures

 Most people who immigrate come from cities, especially Kampala, and rural emigration is low.
 Ugandans who want to work in rural areas or in public practice do not usually migrate.

 Many Ugandans in United States are medical, legal, computer scientists, workers or engage in civil service, work in blue-collar jobs or religious professions.

 Many Ugandan nurses immigrate to the United States and Canada, and formerly to the UK, due to high rates of pay.
 Due to emigration for financial benefit there are few nurses in Uganda and 70% of them want to emigrate.
 The U.S. is perceived to have better pay and less competition to enter the country.
 Most students who migrate learned about opportunities for the emigration of their friends and colleagues who had already emigrated, because information on migration in Uganda isn't very accessible.

 According to the Migration Policy Institute, the total number of immigrants in the USA from Uganda estimated for 2015 to 2019 was 31,400, the state with the largest number being Massachusetts with 5,200 people.

+Geographic distribution

+Migration Policy Institute tabulations of pooled ACS data identify notable concentrations of Uganda-born residents in several U.S. states and counties, including parts of Massachusetts, California, Maryland, and Georgia.

+Ugandan migration to the United States includes people of diverse ethnic and racial backgrounds, including indigenous Ugandans as well as families of South Asian origin—particularly Indians, Pakistanis, and Goans—whose communities had been established in Uganda during the colonial period and after.
+A distinct strand of this migration was shaped by the expulsion of Asians from Uganda in 1972, when Idi Amin ordered the removal of Uganda’s South Asian population amid rising anti-Asian sentiment and economic nationalism, leading many expelled families and their descendants to resettle in countries including the United States.

+Ugandan Americans are concentrated in several major metropolitan areas, including the Greater Boston region, the New York City area, the Baltimore–Washington, D.C. region, Chicago, Minneapolis–Saint Paul, Metro Atlanta, Dallas–Fort Worth, Seattle, and Los Angeles.

 The top counties of Ugandan settlement in the United States were as follows: